flyve-mdm/blackberry-mdm-agent/README.md

 ## Contribute

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/flyve-mdm-blackberry-agent/issues).
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/blackberry-mdm-agent/issues).

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
-You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm).
+You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm) or [@flyvemdm on Telegram](https://t.me/flyvemdm).
 Ping me @rafaelje in the IRC chatroom if you get stuck.

+## Professional Services

+The Flyve MDM and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+We provide special training, bug fixes with editor subscription, contributions for new features, and more.

+Obtain a personalized service experience, associated with benefits and opportunities.

 ## Copying